Lianghaha/CSC207-Final-Project/README.md

 				1. Click on Add External JARs
 				2. Locate "mockito-all-2.0.2-beta.jar" in the project directory
 				3. Apply the changes and press "Ok"

-	III: Running the program with input files
+	3. Running the program with input files
 		1. Open Simulation.java from the Java Project
 		2. Using the Eclispe toolbar, select Run -> Run Configurations…
 		3. Ensure the Main Class is warehousesystem.Simulation
 		4. Select the tab "(x) = Arguments"
 		5. In "Program Arguments", add in "16orders.txt" or the file name of the input file desired
 		6. Select Run to run the program
 		7. The Program's log outputs will also be shown in the Eclipse console

 Program Outputs:
 	After the program runs, it will create 3 new files that display the final results.